Google Chrome Starts Testing a Built-in Ad Blocker on Windows, Android

 This will be a big test for all those people who claim to block ads because they have gotten so bad.
 Yes, this will let google's ads through, as well as other well behaving ads.
 This is what many people claim they have wanted for a long time.
 Now that they have it, will they actually allow these ads through?
 I will happily jump on this train simply because there are too many problems with the other adblockers.
 There are too many time things won't load or play because the ads are blocked that I welcome a way to block only the unruly ads and let the others through.
 Plus, I have always felt bad about blocking ads on sites I like since I know it is a revenue source for them.
 But if this really works like they claim it does, it will be an easy way to stop the bad ads and leave the rest, which is really what I think people should be striving for.
 But I have a feeling people will block all the ads and say screw the sites.

-Re:An interesting development (Score:4, Insightful)
+Re:An interesting development (Score:5, Insightful)

 There is no such thing as "well behaving ads".
 At the very least, they cost my bandwidth.
 If I am interested in your products, I will go and search for them.